Oktopost/oyster/docs/Modules/TreeActions/Intro.md

 Here, the url `/intro` is mapped to the action `IntroAction` which is an alias to `Example.Intro.IntroAction`.

+Also in this case the a url is mapped only to one actions.

 #### Simple Action Setup